kislyuk/yq/README.rst

 YAML `tags <http://www.yaml.org/spec/1.2/spec.html#id2764295>`_ in the input are ignored (any nested data is treated as untagged).
 Key order is preserved.

+Because YAML treats JSON as a dialect of YAML, you can use yq to convert JSON to YAML: ``yq -y . < in.json > out.yml``.

 XML support
 -----------
 ``yq`` also supports XML.
 The ``yq`` package installs an executable, ``xq``, which